JJPR030803/NetGuard/docs/utils/index.md

 # Utils Module

-The Utils module provides shared utilities and helper functions used across the Network Security Suite.
+The Utils module provides shared utilities and helper functions used across NetGuard.

 ## Overview